 - Nutritional yeast – It looks weird but vegans add it to pretty much every dish because it tastes great and is super healthy

-- Meat alternatives – Sausages, burgers, mince, chicken pieces and pies are all easy to find.
+- Meat alternatives – Sausages, burgers, mince, chicken pieces and pies are all easy to find as are things like tofu and tempeh.
 Just be careful as some vegetarian fake meat products are not vegan

 - Agave nectar – If you usually have honey, you’ll want this on your list instead

-- Vegan mayo – Great for dipping or use to make your own coleslaw or potato salad
+- Vegan mayo – Hellmann’s vegan mayo is great for dipping or use to make your own coleslaw or potato salad

 Other vegan staples which should probably be on your list are:

 - Salad vegetables, mushrooms, peppers, corn on the cob

 - Tinned tomatoes, passata, tomato puree

 - Onion, garlic, chillies, vegetable stock, mixed herbs and spices